Multiple sclerosis (MS) is a chronic condition that causes nerve damage. The four main types of MS are:

 - secondary-progressive MS (SPMS)

-Each type of MS leads to different prognoses, severity, and treatment methods.
+Each type of MS leads to different prognoses, levels of severity, and treatment methods.
 Keep reading to find out how PPMS differs from RRMS.

-PPMS is one of the rarest types of MS, affecting about 10 percent of everyone diagnosed with the disease.
+PPMS is one of the rarest types of MS, affecting about 15 percent of everyone diagnosed with the condition.
 While other MS types are characterized by acute attacks, called relapses, followed by periods of non-activity, called remission, PPMS causes gradually worsening symptoms.

 PPMS can change over time.
 A period of living with this condition can be classified as: